Jason E. Lane

 Prior to her role as the Assistant Director of the SAIL Institute, Carolyn Mattiske served as the Research Foundation for SUNY Learning and Development Manager.
 She was responsible for managing the training needs throughout the 17,000 employee enterprise.
 She collaborated with subject matter experts to assist with the development of training plans and determination of appropriate training delivery methods, tools and technology solutions.
 She managed from their inception, Learning Tuesdays, a monthly 90-minute live streaming webinar training series, as well as a mentoring program and leadership academy.

 Carolyn was also a stand-up trainer and curriculum developer for the University at Albany’s Professional Development Program (PDP) specializing in food stamp and welfare fraud detection policy.
 Carolyn earned two degrees from the University at Albany, a bachelor’s degree in business administration with a concentration in marketing and minor in communications as well as a Master’s of Arts in Curriculum Development and Instructional Technologies.
+She is DiSC Workplace certified, and leads workshops on both DiSC Workplace and DiSC Work of Leaders assessments.
 She currently serves as a board member and Vice President for Special Events for the Hudson-Mohawk Association of Talent Development.
 She is a busy working wife and mother of two wonderful children, Owen and Evelyn.
 In her free time she loves to ski, practice hot yoga and read.

 Leadership Development Assistant